-Lack of organization is one of the top reasons why work and life boundaries break.
-Part of keeping them sturdy is to always know what you’re doing, what is expected of you, and what is expected of others.
+Lack of organization is one of the top reasons work and life boundaries break.
+Part of keeping those boundaries in place is always knowing what you’re doing, what is expected of you, and what is expected of others.

-This includes turning your phone off or on silent and being intentional about staying focused.
-While you’re at it, make every effort to not mix working while homeschooling.
+This includes turning your phone off or on silent and staying focused.
+While you’re at it, make every effort not to mix working while homeschooling.
 This means no answering emails from your phone while your children seem occupied with an assignment or vice versa.

 Whatever boundary you want to get set, you have to be intentional about creating the habit around it.
-If you train yourself to multitask, chances are you will be less productive.
+If you train yourself to multitask, you will be less productive.

 Setting boundaries is a healthy thing to do for yourself, your business, and your homeschool.
 Don’t hesitate to move them as you see fit and keep everything properly prioritized.